VoxForge/develop/voxforge/auto/readme.md

 1 through 9, ZERO and OH.
 You must precede numbers with the word 'DIAL' - as in "dial 1 2 3".

-It is also set up to recognize any combination of the name STEVE or YOUNG.
+It is also set up to recognize one of the names STEVE or YOUNG.
 You must precede the name with the words "PHONE" or "CALL" - as in "phone steve" or "call young".

-#adding words to Julius grammar
+#Adding words to Julius grammar
-##words already in VoxForge dictionary
+###words already in VoxForge dictionary
 You can add any word from the VoxForge dictionary (lexicon/VoxForgeDict.txt) to your sample.voca file and recompile the Julius grammar using the included mkdfa.jl script [Julia](http://julialang.org/):